Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of postcode level ATO data released for financial year 2023 shows Brisbane City had a median taxpayer income of $48,601 and an average income of $81,459.
-These figures are high nationally compared to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $53,417 (median) and $89,532 (average).
-Census data indicates household, family, and personal incomes in Brisbane City are at the 59th percentile nationally.
-Income analysis reveals that 32.7% of residents (5,274 people) fall into the $1,500 - $2,999 income bracket, similar to the regional pattern.
-Housing affordability pressures are severe with only 78.6% of income remaining, ranking at the 47th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Brisbane City had a median income among taxpayers of $48,601.
+The average income stood at $81,459.
+Nationally, these figures are high compared to the Greater Brisbane levels of $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for September 2025 would be approximately $53,417 (median) and $89,532 (average).
+Census data shows household, family, and personal incomes in Brisbane City cluster around the 59th percentile nationally.
+Income analysis reveals that the $1,500 - 2,999 bracket dominates with 32.7% of residents (5,274 people), reflecting patterns seen in the region where 33.3% similarly occupy this range.
+Housing affordability pressures are severe, with only 78.6% of income remaining after housing costs, ranking at the 47th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income